 Operations at the 17,734 acre South Pasture Mine began in 1995.
-After receiving all applicable regulatory approvals for the approximately South Pasture Extension (SPE) includes additional land parcels totaling approximately 7,500 acres.
-Mosaic has received regulatory approvals at the local, state and federal levels to extend mining operations from South Pasture onto the adjoining SPE in 2017.
+After receiving all applicable regulatory approvals for the approximately South Pasture Extension Mine (SPE), mining operations extended from South Pasture onto the adjoining SPE in 2017.
 Below is a summary of the SPE.

 - Total Parcel Size = 7,513 acres

 - 73 percent – Agriculture and Other Land Uses

 - The SPE will provide an additional 14-year supply of phosphate rock in Hardee County.

 - The 2012 Development Agreement with Hardee County designates $10 million to support the development of local educational resources and recreational facilities.

 - 1,095 acres would be preserved and protected by a perpetual conservation easement.
 This area consists of native uplands, wetlands and streams along Brushy Creek and Lettis Creek.